RayKrause/Module_11_Time_Series/README.md

 ![Decorative image.](Images/unit-11-readme-photo.png)

+## Colab pdf file

+Refer to the Colab pdf file for an overview of the code and resulting outputs from Google Colaboratory.

 ## Background

 In this scenario, you’re a growth analyst at [Mercado Libre](http://investor.mercadolibre.com/investor-relations).
 With over 200 million users, Mercado Libre is the most popular e-commerce site in Latin America.
 You've been tasked with analyzing the company's financial and user data in clever ways to help the company grow.